Fun Festive Makes #3: Greetings Cards

 I hope this series had been helpful and inspired you to get crafting , and that you manage to ring fence some 'you' time for festive creativity.

-If you'd like access to my free Resource Library and get the heads up when my next posts are available, sign up below.
+If you'd like the heads up when my next posts are available, sign up to below.

 This post was originally published in Dec 2020 and has been updated